koreo-dev/koreo.dev/docs/function-test.md

 However, for some tests it is desirable to specify a base resource state, then mutate it within test cases (using [`overlayResource`](#spectestcasesindex)).
-This is especially useful when combined with `variant` so that various conditions may be tests, such as spec changes or conditions the managed resource's controller may make or set.
+This is especially useful when combined with `variant` so that various conditions may be tested, such as spec changes or conditions the managed resource's controller may make or set.
 It makes it easy to test many variant cases without a lot of boilerplate.